Act now to build your gift reserves and slide into the winter holiday season with ease and confidence.

 Saving up an extra $500 will add to your festivities while keeping holiday debt hangover at bay.

 By contrast, if you charge $500 in holiday purchases on a credit card with a typical 15 percent interest rate, and pay only a minimum of $20 a month, it will take you two years and seven months to be rid of this year’s holiday debt, according to online payment calculators.
-By then, you will have repaid more than $600, including more than $100 in interest that could have been used instead to invest.
+By then, you will have repaid more than $600, including more than $100 in interest that could have been invested instead.

 1. Check your everyday spending